 APPLICATION PROCESS and ADDITIONAL INFORMATION

-Interested students should apply using the following link by Wednesday, April 10 2019: Application Closed
+Interested students should apply using the following link: Application CLOSED for 2022

 Students should also submit a resume and a one-page summary of research interests in PDF format.

 A Selection Committee will review each application and successful applicants will be paired with a Sponsor.
 An email will follow with an acceptance form that requires the trainee’s signature.

 We will start the 10-week training with an orientation session mid June 2021.
 The purpose is to provide an opportunity for student trainees to meet program faculty and coordinator Ms. Katie Randall.
 Laboratory safety, work ethic, and training expectations will be discussed.

 The training period will begin mid-June (as coordinated with the sponsor) and end early August.